dvershinin/cloudflareddns/README.md

 ### Install and use with Synology DiskStations

 You can configure a Synology DiskStation with CloudFlare DDNS.

+**It's worth noting that if your Synology DSM is recent enough, you can simply use Synology's own DDNS service, then create a `CNAME` record at your domain that points to it.
+The downside to this solution, however, is extra DNS lookup required to resolve domain to IP.**

-The `cloudflaredns` ships with the necessary CLI interface for Synology compatibility: `cloudflareddns-syno`.
+Alternative solution is to use `cloudflaredns` which ships with the necessary CLI interface for Synology compatibility: `cloudflareddns-syno`.

 #### Step 1.
 Access Synology via SSH